Biden team delays releasing readouts of calls with foreign leaders

 President-elect Joe Biden’s transition team has only been in action for a few days but is already sparking concerns about transparency with the way it is handling putting out details of calls to foreign leaders -- releasing them long after other governments have done so.

-Biden has spoken to a number of leaders in recent days, including U.K. Prime Minister Boris Johnson, French President Emmanuel Macron and Canadian Prime Minister Justin Trudeau.
+Biden has spoken to a number of leaders in recent days, including U.K. Prime Minister Boris Johnson, French President Emmanuel Macron on Tuesday and Canadian Prime Minister Justin Trudeau on Monday.

 BIDEN TAKES CALLS WITH LEADERS OF UK, FRANCE, GERMANY AS TRANSITION GETS UNDERWAY

-As those calls went on throughout the day, leaders tweeted about the calls, with leaders like Macron issuing pictures of him taking the call.
+On Tuesday, leaders tweeted about the calls, with Macron putting out a photo of him taking the call.
 But there was silence from the Biden transition team until later in the day, when it released a list of readouts of all the calls Biden took.
 Until then, reporters were left relying on foreign sources for information on who Biden was speaking to and what was said.

-Biden spoke to U.K. Prime Minister Boris Johnson, when, according to a readout of the call, Biden expressed "his desire to strengthen the special relationship and re-double cooperation on issues of mutual concern,” mentioning issues including climate change and COVID-19.
+Biden spoke to Johnson, when, according to a readout of the call, Biden expressed "his desire to strengthen the special relationship and re-double cooperation on issues of mutual concern,” mentioning issues including climate change and COVID-19.

 CRITICS WONDER WHEN JOE BIDEN WILL TAKE QUESTIONS AT NEWS CONFERENCE AFTER BECOMING PRESIDENT-ELECT